 Despite its colonial past, Costa Rica eventually managed to achieve a lasting democracy.
 Unique among its Central American neighbors, it’s a peaceful country with no army, excellent infrastructure, a high standard of living, and impressive conservation efforts.

-Check out our extensive guide to Ecotourism in Costa Rica:
+Check out our extensive guide to Costa Rica Ecotourism:

 Things To Do In Costa Rica